ocupop/refed-website/src/_states/delaware.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: Delaware prohibits the feeding of animal-derived waste and vegetable waste that has been mixed with animal-derived waste to swine.
-Food waste that consists of only vegetable matter may be fed to swine.
-Individuals may feed household garbage to their own swine.
-    summary:
-    link_url:
     legislation:
       - title: 'Del.
 Code Ann.
 3. 71, §§ 7101, 7108 (2015)'
         animals_covered: Swine